 This policy has been around for years, under the watchful eye of CEO Larry Fink, and it has had mixed results.

 Mr Robinson is currently chair of Salesforce’s governance committee.
 He also sits on the board of pharma company Cassava Sciences and expertise consultancy firm JustAnswer.
-Additionally, he is the founding partner of private equity company Fransisco Partners.
+Additionally, he is the founding partner of the private equity company Fransisco Partners.

 Nevertheless, Robertson remains on the board of Salesforce despite BlackRock’s opposition.